 Our Moscow office’s pro bono practice is well-known and award-winning.
 Under the direction of committee Chair, Vasilisa Strizh and Vice Chair Kseniya Lopatkina, Moscow’s pro bono work involves providing employment and corporate advice and counsel to a range of NGOs.
 These organizational clients serve the homeless, orphans and at-risk youth, the physically and mentally disabled, and other populations in need.
 We provide critical legal services that allow our clients to continue to do their good work.
 In recognition of the tremendous contributions of our Moscow lawyers, PILNet recognized us with its 2013 Pro Bono Award.In addition, we counsel NGOs in many of our other European offices and are actively working to expand our pro bono practice in Tokyo, Dubai, and other EMEAA jurisdictions.

-Joshua Prever is the Chair of the Miami pro bono committee.
+Carol Field is the Chair of the Miami pro bono committee and Martha Leibell is Vice Chair.
 Lawyers in Miami participate in Dade County Bar Association’s Legal Line clinic.
 During this monthly phone clinic, lawyers answer basic legal questions and provide limited advice on a broad range of topics affecting low-income individuals in the Miami Dade area.

-Led by Vice-Chair Emily DeSmedt, the Princeton Office Pro Bono Committee works to develop interesting and varied pro bono projects for its lawyers.
+Led by Chair Stephanie Feingold and Vice Chair Emily DeSmedt, the Princeton Office Pro Bono Committee works to develop interesting and varied pro bono projects for its lawyers.
 Princeton also enjoys a robust non-profit counseling practice.
 Most recently, Princeton lawyers assisted an adult literacy non-profit in a merger transaction and negotiated a licensing agreement on behalf of an organization that raises money for cancer research.
 Princeton lawyers also participate in various clinics including advising victims of Superstorm Sandy who lost their homes and businesses along the New Jersey shore.

 Marlee Myers serves as the Chair of the Pittsburgh committee.
-Elizabeth Goldberg is the Vice Chair.
+Maureen Barber is the Vice Chair.
 Pittsburgh lawyers assist abused clients referred to the firm by the Neighborhood Legal Services Association who are seeking Protection from Abuse orders.
 Our lawyers also staff an Education Law Center limited advice clinic where they advise parents on special education issues.

 Morgan Lewis has active pro bono committees in our two Texas offices.

-Ron Tenpas is the Chair of the Washington DC pro bono committee.
+Brad Fagg serves as Chair and Drew Jordan is the Vice Chair.
 Our Washington practice is diverse, ranging from individual representations to large scale class actions and impact litigation.
 Our public benefits practice is broad and deep.
 Our lawyers are active participants in the DC Bar’s Advocacy and Justice Clinic through which we assist low income tenants fighting potential eviction by their landlords and represent individuals in their claims for social security disability benefits.